qmi03/hpc-mpi-rma-report/src/contents/c1/motivation.typ

 These applications require tremendous effort in communication and synchronization.
-One of the basic building blocks that is widely used by these applications is the barrier algorithm, which aims to synchronize computation to a point to exchange data between computation nodes.
+One of the basic building blocks that is widely used by these applications is the barrier algorithm, which aims to synchronize computation to a point to exchange data between compute nodes.

 These barrier algorithms are built upon many programming models.
 Recently, a new model has gained a lot of attention: a hybrid programming model between MPI and C++11.
-Specifically, it is a crossover between MPI's power of communicating and synchronizing across different computation nodes, and C++'s power of communicating and synchronizing within one computation node.
+Specifically, it is a crossover between MPI's power of communicating and synchronizing across different compute nodes, and C++'s power of communicating and synchronizing within one compute node.

 A recent research by Quaranta and Maddegedara @quaranta-mpi has shown the potential of this programming model in terms of performance through a newly